$H^\infty$-calculus for the Dirichlet Laplacian on conical domains: Introduction

 As mentioned before, boundedness of the $H^\infty$-calculus has been established for a large number of operators.
-However, to the best of our knowledge, not much is known about the functional calculus of differential operators in weighted $L^p$-spaces on conical and other non-smooth domains.
+However, to the best of our knowledge, not much is known about the functional calculus of differential operators in weighted $L^p$-spaces on conical domains.
 An exception is the analysis in~\cite{CoriascoSchroheSeiler2007,RoidosSchroheSeiler2021}, where second-order differential operators on manifolds with conical singularities at the boundary are being analysed within certain classes of Kondratiev-type spaces with weights based on the distance to the conical singularities of the boundaries.
-The setting therein goes far beyond the one considered in this manuscript, particularly in terms of the class of manifolds and differential operators.
-However, for the special case of the Dirichlet Laplacian on a planar angular domain, boundedness of the $H^\infty$-calculus is only proven in weighted $L^p$-spaces with power weights based solely on the distance to the tip, where the admissible power $\nu$ has to satisfy~\eqref{eq:range:nu:others}, which is stricter than the condition imposed in Theorem~\ref{thm:main:Hinf}, and the weight is put to zero at infinity.
-At this stage, in this approach, it is highly non-trivial how to include additional weights based on the distance to the boundary.
+The setting therein is not fully comparable to the one considered in this manuscript, particularly in terms of the class of manifolds and differential operators.
+The special case of the Dirichlet Laplacian on a conical domain is part of the analysis in~\cite{CoriascoSchroheSeiler2007,RoidosSchroheSeiler2021}.
+Boundedness of the $H^\infty$-calculus is established within certain weighted $L^p$-spaces.
+However, the weights are based solely on the distance to the tip and they are put to one outside of a neighbourhood of the tip.
+As a consequence, also the weighted Sobolev spaces describing the domain of the operator are different from the ones considered here.
+Moreover, at this stage, it is unclear how to include additional weights based on the distance to the boundary in their approach.

 We choose the following outline: In Section~\ref{sec:prelim} we fix some preliminaries which will be needed throughout the manuscript.
-In Section~\ref{sec:WSob} we introduce different classes of weighted Sobolev spaces and discuss those properties and relationships among them, that will be needed in the proof of our main result.
-Section~\ref{sec:Dirichlet-Laplacian} contains our main result, Theorem~\ref{thm:Laplace:inhom}, and its extension to wedges $\calD\times\R^m$ of arbitrary co-dimension $m\in\N$ is proven in Section~\ref{sec:wedge}.
-Finally, in Section~\ref{sec:Poisson}, we present a consequence of our analysis on the regularity of the Poisson equation on angular domains in weighted Sobolev spaces, which extends a recent result from~\cite{cioicalicht2024sobolevspacesmixedweights}.
+In Section~\ref{sec:WSob} we introduce different classes of weighted Sobolev spaces and discuss the properties and relationships among them that will be needed in the proof of our main result.
+Section~\ref{sec:Dirichlet-Laplacian} contains our main result, Theorem~\ref{thm:Laplace:inhom}, and its extension to wedges $\calD\times\R^m$ of arbitrary codimension $m\in\N$ is proven in Section~\ref{sec:wedge}.
+Finally, in Section~\ref{sec:Poisson}, we present a consequence of our analysis on the regularity of the Poisson equation on conical domains in weighted Sobolev spaces, which extends a recent result from~\cite{cioicalicht2024sobolevspacesmixedweights}.